mmesiti/2025-09-09-workshop/content/audience.md

 </div>

-This course is not designed for "professional software engineers" or to make you one.
-You can register with your friends/group as a team and you'll work together in exercise rooms, and you'll be able to work together after the course as well.
+This course is not designed for "professional software developers" or to make you one.
+You can register with your colleagues/group as a team to work together in exercise rooms, and you'll be able to work together after the course as well.